JeremyBlau/Regex_Tutorial/Develop/gist-template.md

 The | symbol in the regex is an OR operator, allowing either of the two alternatives to match.
 In this case, it allows for the 6-character ([a-f0-9]{6}) or 3-character ([a-f0-9]{3}) color code format.

 ### Character Classes
+Character classes are enclosed in square brackets, like [a-f0-9].
+They define a set of characters that can match a single character in the string.
+In our regex, [a-f0-9] matches any lowercase letter 'a' to 'f' or any digit from '0' to '9'.
+This represents the valid characters in a hexadecimal color code.

 ### Flags
+There are no flags used in this regex.
+Flags are typically used to modify the regex matching behavior, but they are not necessary in this case.

 ### Grouping and Capturing
+The parentheses (...) are used for grouping and capturing in the regex.
+They group the alternatives together and capture the matched color code.
+This captured value can be extracted from the matched text.

 ### Bracket Expressions